meshcloud/vscode-file-ext-switcher/README.md

 ## Usage

 > Tip: Bind your custom keybindings to the `fileextswitch` commands for super-fast switching.
-For example, use these commands for angular2 development while staying on your keyboard's home-row:
+For example, use these commands for angular development while staying on your keyboard's home-row:
 ```
 {
     "key": "ctrl+shift+j",